SeisoLLC/easy_infra/docs/Hooks/index.rst

 .. note::
     Only packages or their related aliases listed in ``easy_infra.yml`` at build time, or the ``scan_`` functions (which only perform the security scans, i.e.
     ``scan_terraform`` or ``scan_cloudformation``) are supported.
-This means that, if a package has multiple aliases, or if you'd like to support the ``scan_`` function, you will need to be registered your hook against each of those.
+This means that, if a package has multiple aliases, or if you'd like to support the ``scan_`` function, you will need to register your hook against each of those.

 Example
 ^^^^^^^